 If you find that it is more likely than not that [the Defendant] infringed a valid claim of [the Plaintiff]’s patent, either literally or under the doctrine of equivalents, then you must also determine whether or not [the Defendant]’s infringement was willful.

-To show that [the Defendant]’s infringement was willful, [the Plaintiff] must prove by a preponderance of the evidence that [the Defendant] knew of [the Plaintiff]’s patent and intentionally infringed at least one asserted claim of the patent.
+To show that [the Defendant]’s infringement was willful, [the Plaintiff] must prove it is more likely than not that [the Defendant] knew of [the Plaintiff]’s patent and intentionally infringed at least one asserted claim of the patent.
 You may consider whether [the Defendant]’s behavior was deliberate or intentional.
 However, you may not find that [the Defendant]’s infringement was willful merely because [the Defendant] knew about the patent, without deliberate or intentional infringement.
-In determining whether [the Plaintiff] has proven that [the Defendant]’s infringement was willful, you must consider all of the circumstances and assess [the Defendant]’s knowledge at the time the challenged conduct occurred.
+In determining whether [the Plaintiff] has proven that [the Defendant]’s infringement was willful, you must consider the totality of circumstances based on the evidence presented at trial and assess [the Defendant]’s knowledge at the time the challenged conduct occurred.

-If you determine that any infringement was willful, you may not allow that decision to affect the amount of any damages award you give for infringement.
+If you determine that any infringement was willful, that decision must not affect the amount of any damages award you give for infringement.
+I will take willfulness into account later if you find it.

 Eko Brands, LLC v.
 Adrian Rivera Maynez Enters., Inc., 946 F.3d 1367 (Fed.
 Cir.
 2020); Halo Elecs., Inc. v.
 Pulse Elecs., Inc., 136 S. Ct.
 1923 (2016).